 Property Details

-Property Value 1 \$3,800,000
+Property Value 1 \$4,058,000

 Planted land Area 21.2 canopy hectares of the total 34.5 hectares

 Basis of Property Return Fixed Price Lease

 Lessee 2 Waimea Estates (Nelson) Limited

-Weighted average contract term 20 years (with 4 rights of renewal at the lessee's option - each right being for a 20-year term)
+Lease term remaining 17 years (with 4 rights of renewal at the lessee's option - each right being for a 20-year term)

-Last independent valuation 3 February 2021
+Last independent valuation February 2021

-The vineyard is a 21.2 hectare in Mahana, Upper Moutere.
+The property is a 21.2 hectare vineyard in Mahana, Upper Moutere.
 The wine varietals produced are Pinot Noir, Pinot Gris, Riesling and Chardonnay.
 The land has a 130 metre deep well which provides irrigation for the vines.

-The unique architecturally designed 4-level gravity-fed winery was set into the hillside to reduce energy usage, and enable high quality wines to be produced, whilst its 'living roof' also allows it to blend gently with the surrounding landscape.
-The winery building has a function cellar, tasting room, bottling hall and office.
+The unique architecturally designed 4-level gravity-fed winery was set into the hillside to reduce energy usage, and enables high quality wines to be produced, whilst its 'living roof' also allows it to blend gently with the surrounding landscape.
+The property also includes an office block and cellar door facility.